railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 day.
 If an account isn't in the system then the time is added to the hours that haven't been assigned for the day.

+.. _fig-servtimlis:

 .. figure::  images/service_timesheet_list.png
    :align: center

-   *Timesheet for a working day.*
+   *Timesheet for a working day*

-The figure gives an example of a timesheet for an employee.
+The figure :ref:`fig-servtimlis` gives an example of a timesheet for an employee.

 .. note:: Don't confuse timesheets and attendence compliance